 Office 2010 introduced Office Web Apps

 Microsoft Office 2010 let people & employees keep in touch and working effectively no matter where they were.
-They could use the same applications from their PCs, from a smartphone, or from a Web browser.
+They could use the same applications from their PCs, from a smartphone, or a Web browser.

 Office 2013 comes with cloud integration